Closing date for entries: 25 March 2020

-Judging: 1 May 2019 at 3M Centre, Cain Road, Bracknell, RG12 8HT.
-Please indicate your preferred judging time on the entry form.
+Judging: 13 May am, 13 May pm and 14 May am 2020 at 3M Centre, Cain Road, Bracknell, RG12 8HT.
+Please indicate your preferred judging date/time on the entry form.

 Entries will be screened to ensure they meet the entry criteria.
 Students, accompanied by their teacher, will be invited to present their Fragile Freight model to the judges and give a presentation of up to ten minutes containing information on their background research, materials selection, design experimentation, any calculations performed and construction process.
+Presentations should demonstrate an awareness of factors influencing the design of similar systems used for communities in Nepal which this Challenge is based on.
 Sketches and prototypes showing the evolution of the model’s design should be included.
 The presentation can take any form (PowerPoint® slides, poster, video, a talk or combination) and should aim to build the students’ confidence, communication and presentation skills.
 Judges will ask questions about the students’ experience of taking part, their STEM learning, awareness of global issues and their final structure.
 All members of a team should play a part in the presentation.

 Up to 30 marks for the total weight of cherry tomatoes transported

-Up to 10 marks for planningPupils should demonstrate their understanding of the aim of the Challenge; initial ideas and designs; and how they planned and organised their time effectively
+Up to 25 marks for idea generationStudents should demonstrate their understanding of the aim of the Challenge, describe the background research and influences on initial design ideas and material selection

 Up to 10 marks for quality of the presentation